All dots on the distribution map represent county records. The black dots are records from tblMain. Gold dots

 Localities: Elephant Hill Provincial Park, Skihist Provincial Park, Steelhead Provincial Park.

-The original dot map, with the single record for Modoc County, California, was created in July 2020, shortly after Collins and Schneider (2020) was published.
-Auther Nancy Collins alerted me in January 2025 about records on iNaturalist that expanded the range of this species, which are included on the above distribution map. [tmy 24 March 2025]
+The original dot map, with the single record for Modoc County, California, was created in 2020, shortly after Collins and Schneider (2020) was published.
+Auther Nancy Collins alerted me in January 2025 about records on iNaturalist that expanded the range of this species, which are included on the 2024 distribution map.
+Records from iNaturalist are from Research Grade observations that were uploaded from 19 July 2016 to 2 September 2024. [tmy 24 March 2025]